 Our goals are to provide a safe and respectful environment for all students, to educate the School community about the nature of food allergies, and to provide support and encouragement as our students develop good decision-making skills and learn the critical lessons of managing their allergies.
-We hope to foster self- confidence, self-respect, and self-advocacy in our students, and to support families as they help students learn to appropriately manage their allergies.
+We hope to foster self-confidence, self-respect, and self-advocacy in our students, and to support families as they help students learn to appropriately manage their allergies.
 For students without allergies, our goals are to increase their awareness of food allergies, and to encourage the development of empathy and the skills needed for them to become supportive allies for their peers.
 As a School, we strive to help our students graduate with the skills and confidence to advocate for their own and others' health and physical safety.

 The School is committed to providing a safe and inclusive environment for all students.
-Parents of students who have severe allergies with the potential for developing anaphylaxis must meet with the School Nurse to develop an Action Plan prior to the start of the school year.
+Parents of students who have severe allergies with the potential for developing anaphylaxis must provide health services with an Allergy Action Plan completed by the student's primary care provider prior to the start of the school year.
 This plan must be reviewed prior to the start of each school year.

-Successful management of food allergies is the jointly held responsibility of the School, families, and student with the allergy.
+Successful management of food allergies is the jointly held responsibility of the School, families, and students with the allergy.
 Education encompasses the entire School community including employees, parents, and students.
 It focuses on preventive strategies, the symptoms of anaphylaxis in individual students, and emergency care.
 We recognize that the management of food allergies is a developmental process, and we strive to take reasonable measures to protect our youngest students, while recognizing that students should learn to assume increasing responsibility for their own health and safety as they mature.